How to Animate with Keyframes in CLIP STUDIO PAINT

 Settings - Subtitles - Automatic Translation - Choose your language 😉

-It is a really useful tool that will surely enhance our Animation projects.
+It's a really useful tool that will surely enhance our animation projects.

-Now, I invite you to a summary of the tutorial with a step by step.
+Now, I invite you to a summary of the tutorial with a step-by-step guide.

 Let's go with a summary of the tutorial.

-These are the settings that I recommend when doing 2D Animation in Clip Studio Paint.
+These are the settings I recommend when doing 2D Animation in Clip Studio Paint.
 Width 8,000 x Height 4,500.
 Resolution 600.
-And the duration of 72 Frames at 24 Speed (FPS)
+And a duration of 72 Frames at 24 Speed (FPS)

 Project created.

-I recommend deleting the Animation folder that is by default, because we will work with a different one.
+I recommend deleting the default Animation folder, because we will work with a different one.

-In a new layer we draw a line to be the guide for the animation we will do with keyframes.
+In a new layer, we draw a line to serve as a guide for the animation we will create with keyframes.

 (5) Butterfly Animation Cycle:

-We copied the animation of the flight cycle of a butterfly made in another project, developed in 8 fps.
+We copy the butterfly flight cycle animation created in another project, developed at 8 fps.

-At the time of pasting the animation you will notice that the 8 fps animation converts to 24 fps.
-Since it takes the settings of the project that we created at the beginning of the tutorial.
+When you paste the animation, you will notice that the 8 fps animation converts to 24 fps.
+This is because it adopts the settings of the project we created at the beginning of the tutorial.

 I love that :)